-JF Ptak Science Books LLC Post 281
+JF Ptak Science Books Post 281

 War propaganda is distributed across all levels of society during a time of conflict.
 I've made a number of posts concerning Nazi and Japanese propaganda but no so much on the Allies' side.
 These two pamphlets come from a small stash of mine relating to Red Cross activities and prisoners of war (POWs).